-From an operational point of view, these distances are computed in our case study on Dutch cities by considering as a destination point various important nodes of transportation facilities and urban centres, and as an origin each 25 by 25 m grid cell used to spatially represent the study area concerned.
+From the broad range of accessibility indicators discussed before, we select simple Euclidean distances to the main urban centres and infrastructure points and lines.
+These can be classified as contour activity-based measures (Geurs et al., 2001).
+The advantage of these measures is that they are rather simple to compute, although they do not take into account the perception of users of the various types of urban infrastructure nor the way the distances are perceived.
+Nevertheless, this kind of indicator is particularly suitable for straightforward statistical analyses, because there are not so many inputs and influences to take into account.
+From an operational point of view, these distances are computed here by considering as a destination point various important nodes of transportation facilities and urban centres, and as an origin each 25 by 25 m grid cell used to spatially represent the study area concerned.
 The transportation facilities chosen here are the regular railway stops, the Intercity stations, the highway exits (and entrances), the railway lines and the highway lines.
 We furthermore distinguished a number of spatial variables to represent the urban context and spatial planning regulations.
 These include the distance to the city centre, for which we selected the historic foundation point, the presence of natural barriers (major rivers) that divide the towns, and specific zoning regulations related to noise contours or open space preservation.
 In Table 1 below a concise description of the accessibility measures and other explanatory variables is provided.
 These variables are used in a binomial logistic regression for the dependent variable that indicates whether a grid cell is built-up (1) or not (0).
 It should be added that we exclude from our analyses the cells that directly refer to the highway and railway areas, since these are, by our definition, not built-up.

-3. The Data Structure for Different Case Studies
+4. The Data Structure for Different Case Studies